-We do know that for us, experiences (i.e. appearances of objects in nature) must have certain abstract features.
+But our representations of laws hold for our structured cognition.
+For us, experiences (i.e. appearances of objects in nature) must have certain abstract features.

 What connects the manifold of sensible intuition is imagination, and imagination depends on the understanding as regards the unity of its intellectual synthesis, and on sensibility as regards the manifoldness of apprehension (B164, AW 754b).